Your Practice Online

 OCT scan of Wet AMD showing leakage and swelling

-The other test your Ophthalmologist may require to manage your AMD is a Fluorescein Angiogram.
+The other test your Ophthalmologist may require managing your AMD is a Fluorescein Angiogram.

 What is a Fluorescein Angiogram?